Benfarhat/PHP-coding-interview/README.md

 ## What is a variable scope?

 The scope of a variable is the context within which it is defined.
 For the most part all PHP variables only have a single scope.
+This single scope spans included and required files as well.

 ## what is the static variable in function useful for?